Books in the American Guide Series

 • Click on Image to expand

 WPA: San Francisco The Bay and Its Cities.
 New York: Hastings House, 1940.
 First Edition.
-Very good+ in heavy, light blue-gray cloth covered boards with dark blue text on the spine and front board.
-An octavo of 8 by 5 3/8 inches.
-Without its issued dust jacket.
+Very near fine in heavy, light blue-gray cloth covered boards with dark blue text on the spine and front board.
+An octavo of 8 by 5 3/8 inches with foxing in the gutters most likely from a reaction due to the glues used in binding.
+In a very good+, unclipped dust jacket with small chips from the ends of the spine area and at the upper corners of the front panel.
 This volume was written and compiled by the Federal Writers' Project of the WPA in Northern California and is one of the volumes in the American Guide Series.
 531 pages with index,text and photographs through-out.

 • Click on Image to expand